urbanairship/ruby-library/docs/named_user.rst

 Attributes
 ----------

 Add/remove/update attributes on a named user.
-For more information, see `the APi documentation https://docs.airship.com/api/ua/#operation-api-named_users-named_user_id-attributes-post>`__
+For more information, see `the API documentation https://docs.airship.com/api/ua/#operation-api-named_users-named_user_id-attributes-post>`__

 .. code-block:: ruby